 We have all been there.
 You’ve baked a Bundt cake.
 You’ve put all the work into the cake.
 You’ve baked it and waited for it to cool, and now you want it to come out of the pan only for it to be completely stuck inside or only half the cake comes out.
 I’m here to help you so this doesn’t happen.

 Coat the pan with fat: Using a pastry brush or using your fingers, brush the Bundt pan with melted butter, making sure to get into all of the details of your pan.
 There can be a lot, depending on the pan you are using.

 Add Flour: sprinkle evenly in the bottom of the pan using around ¼ of a cup

 Cover with plastic wrap: I like to use this method because it’s not as messy as other methods.
-Cover the top of the Bundt pan with the plastic wrap, being sure the wrap has sealed around the pan.
+Cover the top of the Bundt pan with plastic wrap, being sure the wrap has been sealed around the pan.
 Then shake it until you are sure all areas are covered in the flour.

 Empty excess flour: remove the plastic wrap and discard any of the flour that is remaining from dusting the pan.